 Hawkesbury Food Bowl & Farm Stay

 The beautiful Hawkesbury near Sydney is a delicious adventure, from orchards and vineyards to farm gates and farmers’ markets.
 On scenic harvest trails in the rural hinterland discover roadside stalls, gourmet treats and artisans making apple cider and wattleseed gin.
-You can even stay on a farm.
+You can even stay on a working farm.

 Farms prosper in the fertile soil, producing fresh fruits and vegetables.
 The Hawkesbury Harvest Farm Gate Trail is a deliciously enticing way to savour the delights.
 Depending on the season, you can even pick your own fruit at some orchards, such as the Anderson Farm, which grows mandarins.